StephToolz/StephToolz/README.md

-👋 Hey, I’m Stephan
+👋 Hey, I’m Stephan, a 18y.o from czechia !

-📍 Location: Czechia

-🎂 Age: 18 | 👤 Gender: He/him

-🎮 Hobbies: Programming, Gaming, Biking

 # 🚀 About Me
 My tech journey started in 2020 with Minecraft server administration.
 What began as basic plugin config quickly evolved into a drive for profit and data.
 I moved from server management to the illegal side of Discord, mastering A4A services and personal info selling.